ytsodacan/klecki/README.md

 # License

 bitbof © 2026 - Released under the MIT License.
 Icons by bitbof are public domain (excluding the Klecks logo, bitbof logo).
 While Kleki and Klecks are jointly developed, Kleki's license is separate from Klecks.
-Kleki must be licensed from bitbof.
+Kleki at [kleki.com](https://kleki.com) is free to use, but the name and brand "Kleki" are not covered by this license — you may not use Klecks to offer a service branded or presented as "Kleki" without a license from bitbof.